ipopescu/docs/source/docs/casper/concepts/design/zug.md

 ## Comparison with Highway

-Highway sends larger messages and is a bit slower, but allows for more fine-grained [block rewards (see below)](#Block-Rewards).
+Highway sends larger messages and is a bit slower, but allows for more fine-grained [block rewards](#block-rewards).

 Highway also allows different clients to follow the protocol using different fault tolerance thresholds, with different tradeoffs between security and latency.
 However, _if_ enough validators are online, Zug has lower latency than Highway with any threshold.